 If you’re unsure whether something counts as a business expense, check with your accountant or HMRC.

-Let’s be honest, no one really enjoys even thinking about tax, let alone completing self-assessments and returns.
-It can be a painful, drawn out meander through a year’s worth of accounts, bookkeeping and receipts.
+Let’s be honest, no one really enjoys even thinking about tax, let alone completing Self Assessments and returns.
+It can be a painful, drawn-out meander through a year’s worth of accounts, bookkeeping and receipts.

 “When we’re organised, we think more clearly.
 We’re in tune with our targets and how to reach them.
 We have systems in place for carrying out our work – and regular planning ensures we keep priorities at the forefront.”

 Maybe you’d find it easier to keep on top of things with great online cloud accounting software.

 Reach for your tablet or smartphone and get those important financial dates in your diary.